abd123al/sokonify/server/README.md

 # Todo

+- Easy import
 - marketplace for items like wholesalers where people could to orders
+- In marketplace,QR code scanning when ordering user should map what they order to what correlates.
+This way we can easily update their stocks
 - allow free port coming from android
 - Transfer items between warehouse and store
 - db types